 If you’re ready to head back into Lancaster City, consider a trip to Himalayan Curry and Grill.
 One of the best-kept culinary secrets in Lancaster boasts a passionate staff and authentic Nepalese and Indian food.
 The lunch buffet is a mind-blowing deal, and a fun way to taste a variety of ethnic dishes.

-As the restaurant grows in popularity, you might have to wait a couple minutes to be seated depending on the time of day.
+As the restaurant grows in popularity, you might have to wait a couple of minutes to be seated depending on the time of day.
 But the chicken curry, basmati rice, and naan bread will be well worth the wait.

 Walking Tour through Downtown Lancaster